-Quaternions generalize complex numbers into four dimensions.
-A main difference between quaternions and the real or complex numbers is that quaternion multiplication is non-commutative, i.e., $pq \neq qp$ for general quaternions $p,q$.
-As will be seen in this work, such a property causes several troubles.
-Nevertheless, owing to its ability to represent 3D and 4D vectors as single quaternion scalars, the study of quaternions has become more and more popular, especially in image and video processing, such as image fusion and denoising \cite{miao2023quat}, face recognition \cite{zou2016quat,zou2021quat}, color video approximation \cite{miao2020low,qin2022sigular,miao2023qt-svd}, and inpainting \cite{jia2019robust,miao2020quaternion,jia2022non,chen2022color}.
-Quaternion matrix optimization also draws much attention \cite{qi2022quaternion}.
-The success of quaternions in applications lies in the successful generalization of several matrix decompositions and computations to the quaternion domain \cite{zhang1997quaternions,rodman2014topics,wei2018quaternion,jia2018new,jia2019lanczos,jia2021structure}, albeit its non-commutativity.
-As a color video can be represented by a third-order quaternion tensor, many tensor algebras have also been studied and extended to the quaternion case.
-Examples include QT-product \cite{qin2022sigular,miao2023qt-svd}, Einstein product \cite{he2023eigenvalues}, quaternion tensor-train decomposition \cite{miao2022quat}, and quaternion mode-$k$ product \cite{miao2020low,miao2023quat}.
-Based on the left and right products of quaternions, extensions of Tucker decomposition and CP decomposition to the quaternion domain were studied \cite{osimone2023low}.
+Quaternions generalize complex numbers to four dimensions.
+Although their multiplications are non-commutative, their ability to represent 3D and 4D vectors as single quaternion scalars led to a growing interest in the study, especially in image and video processing, such as image fusion and denoising \cite{miao2023quat}, face recognition \cite{zou2016quat,zou2021quat}, color video approximation \cite{miao2020low,qin2022sigular,miao2023qt-svd}, and inpainting \cite{jia2019robust,miao2020quaternion,jia2022non,chen2022color}. \cite{miron2023quaternions} gives comprehensive survey of applications in signal and image processing recentlly.
+Quaternion matrix optimization also draws much attention \cite{xu2015optimization,qi2022quaternion}.
+The adaptation of matrix computations to the quaternion domain has been a key factor in the success of quaternions \cite{zhang1997quaternions,wei2018quaternion,jia2018new,jia2019lanczos,jia2021structure}.
+Driven by the representation of multi-dimensional data as quaternion tensors, several tensor algebras have also been extended to the quaternion case, such as the T-product \cite{qin2022sigular,miao2023qt-svd,zheng2023approximation}, tensor-train decomposition \cite{miao2022quat}, mode-$k$ product \cite{miao2020low,miao2023quat}, and Einstein product \cite{he2023eigenvalues}.
+Extensions of Tucker decomposition and CP decomposition to the quaternion domain were studied in \cite{osimone2023low,flamant2024multilinear}.